Feuerhamster/mailform/README.md

 - `lastName` *optional* | A classic last name filed which will be attached to the "from" field of the email.
 - `subject` *required* | The email subject.
 - `body` *required* | The email body (supports HTML).

+- `g-recaptcha-response` *only required if target use captcha* | Field for ReCaptcha response.
+- `h-captcha-response` *only required if target use captcha* | Field for hCaptcha response.

 For the exact validations of the fields please see here: [posts.ts](/src/models/post.ts)

 **Important info:** If a redirect is configured for your target, it will always return the redirect, even if you make an API call.
 If no redirect is set, http status codes will be returned.

+### Captchas
+MailForm supports both [ReCaptcha](https://www.google.com/recaptcha/) and [hCaptcha](https://www.hcaptcha.com/).

+To use captchas, you have to configure it in your target.

+On a request, the corresponding field (`g-recaptcha-response` for ReCaptcha or `h-captcha-response` for hCaptcha) have to be filled for validation.
+If you use the captcha widget in a form, this will happen automatically.
+If you use an API request, you have to fill it manually.

 ### HTML Form